drseergio/drseergio.github.com/source/_posts/2017-04-16-internet-connected-motorcycle-project.markdown

 In addition to the appreciation for the bike itself I knew my bike had a micro USB port hidden under the seat and that a glorious Raspberry Pi 3 was among the available hardware for the hackathon.
 These two facts seemed to match perfectly.
 The existence of the USB interface instilled confidence that the project was feasible.
 I don't think I would hook into an engine ECU otherwise.
 It would be a bigger hardware challenge.
 And I don't even have a garage to work in!

 I limited the scope to RPMs and throttle values only.
 I also didn't want to spend time writing server side code and setting up web services and infrastructure even though that's not terribly difficult.
-The point of the project was not to exercise skills building CRUD applications and configuring standard services like messages queues.
+The point of the project was not to exercise skills building CRUD applications and configuring standard services like message queues.
 I get enough of that during my day job.
 Instead, I chose to combine a couple of serverless Amazon services to hack something together.
 The cost was also important.
 I used a free tier and wanted to spend exactly 0$ on this.

 ##Hardware